'Change is coming': Peru's Castillo faces a divided nation after election battle | Politics

 "The people spoke, the people cried out and Pedro Castillo is finally our president," said Danny Castillo, an unrelated supporter of the leftist candidate after his election win was confirmed on Monday.
 "Change is coming for Peruvians, change of the constitution is coming, no more poverty, Peru is rising," he said.

-The President-elect, who wears a wide-brimmed hat and whose supporters carry flags and inflatable yellow pencil insignias of his party, has called for a ceasefire with his defeated rival Fujimori after the divisive election race and hinted his ministers will come from diverse political backgrounds.
+The president-elect, known for the wide-brimmed hat he usually wears, has called for a truce with Fujimori after the divisive election race and hinted his ministers will come from diverse political backgrounds.
 "We are making a call to all experts and technicians, to the most distinguished and committed people in the country," Castillo told reporters on Tuesday, his first comments on his potential cabinet since his win was confirmed.

-His critics, however, including famed Peruvian novelist Mario Vargas Llosa, have claimed he will drag Peru towards authoritarian communist models, citing Venezuela and Cuba.
-Castillo himself has downplayed the comparisons and brought into his team more moderate economic advisers to calm market and elite fears.
+His critics, however, who include famed Peruvian novelist Mario Vargas Llosa, have claimed he will drag Peru towards authoritarian communist models, citing Venezuela and Cuba.
+Castillo himself has downplayed the comparisons and brought into his team more moderate economic advisers in recent weeks.

 Peru experienced one of its worst political crises in its history in November last year, witnessing three heads of state in a week after a battle between the presidency and Congress, along with violent protests that left two people dead.
 Castillo's party will have 37 legislators out of the 130 members of the unicameral parliament.
-Fujimori's Popular Force party will have the second most with 24 seats.
+Fujimori's Popular Force party will have 24 seats, the second biggest bloc.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)